compilit/compilit-commons/logging-spring/README.md

 # Exception handling

-The @Log annotation will catch any uncaught exception thrown by your methods and log the desired, if you wish to handle the exception yourself after logging the exception, you can add the "rethrow = true" params to the annotation:
+The @LogOnException annotation will catch any uncaught exception thrown by your methods and log the desired, if you wish to handle the exception yourself after logging the exception, you can add the "rethrow = true" params to the annotation:

 ```java